dwyl/phase-three/douro.md

 one of the permanent "urban" structures.
 The configuration will be:
 + Ground Floor: reduced mobility studio flat with
-  + Discrete
+  + Discrete fold-away ("murphy") bed
   + Small kitchenette with
     + Sink
     + Kettle
     + Nespresso machine
+    + Compact dishwasher
-    +
+    + Compact 2-zone induction hob
+    + Mini-fridge - just for essentials
-  + Compact but accessible toilet and shower.
+  + Compact but accessible toilet and walk-in shower.
 + Second Floor: spacious bedroom with:
-  + Large windows that maximise natural light
+  + Large windows that maximize natural light
   + Double Bed
-  + built-in wardrobe
+  + Built-in wardrobe
+  + Comfortable chair & desk

 The design of the caretaker cottage will integrate into the landscaping